 - No more than 2 hours of screen time per day

 - Get 1 hour of physical activity per day

 - Almost None of your drinks are sugary beverages

 Warrior Kids is offered to large groups of campers or students for four consecutive weeks.
 Each child who completes the program receives a certificate and a free Warrior Kids gift bag.

 The Benefits of Breastfeeding

 National Breastfeeding Month is celebrated every year in August to encourage breastfeeding and improve the health of babies around the world.
-Both ORMC and CRMC held events in 2017 to raise awareness of the importance of breastfeeding and share experiences with fellow breastfeeding mothers.
+Both ORMC and CRMC will be holding events in 2018 to raise awareness of the importance of breastfeeding and share experiences with fellow breastfeeding mothers.